Troy Baker: Acting

+Voiceverse partnership

+On January 14, 2022, Troy Baker announced a partnership with blockchain-based company Voiceverse, which was immediately met with negative reception.
+The announcement was particularly controversial due to Baker's confrontational tone, ending his tweet with "You can hate.
+Or you can create."
+Later that day, it was discovered that Voiceverse had used voice technology from 15.ai—a free, non-commercial text-to-speech application—without permission or attribution.
+Screenshots of log files posted by 15, the developer of 15.ai, revealed that Voiceverse had generated audio using 15.ai's voices from My Little Pony: Friendship Is Magic, pitched them up to make them unrecognizable, and then sold them as non-fungible tokens (NFT).
+News publications and AI watchdog groups universally characterized the incident as theft and plagiarism.
+Following the continued backlash and plagiarism revelation, Baker acknowledged on January 31, 2022, that his original announcement may have been "antagonistic" and announced that he would discontinue his partnership with Voiceverse.
+In 2023, /Film described Baker's former partnership with Voiceverse as "one of [his] less reputable roles".

 Music

 Before pursuing acting, Baker was the lead singer and rhythm guitarist for the alternative rock band Tripp Fontaine, which released the radio single "Burning Out" from their debut album Random Thoughts on a Paper Napkin in 2004.

 Baker's first solo album, Sitting in the Fire, was released on October 14, 2014.
 On October 6, 2017, Baker and his backing band, also called Sitting in the Fire, released his second album Moving Around Bias under the new name of Window to the Abbey.

 Personal life

 In 2012, Baker married photographer Pamela Walworth, also from Dallas.
 They reside in Los Angeles.
 They have a son who was born in 2018.